mlabs-haskell/catalyst-funded-projects/Fund8/Cardano-Tx-Lib/README.md

 Integration with [Seabug NFT Marketplace](https://seabug.io/) - see demo video below - and several other client projects ongoing.

-Freeze on new features until Vasil hardfork has concluded.

 ## Progress Report